 The traditional approach created a variety of challenges:

-- Manually compiling information about data lineage takes significant time and effort, and distracts data practitioners from other work
+- Manually compiling information about data lineage takes significant time and effort, and distracts data practitioners from other critical work

 - Manual data lineage generation also has the tendency to result in data “silos.”
 That is because each team or business unit typically ends up taking a different approach to data lineage creation and management, making it difficult to streamline and standardize data lineages across the organization.